US and Mexico flags beside a car representing cross-border vehicle import

 • Present Documents: Hand over all your gathered documentation (title, bill of sale, IDs, EPA/DOT forms, etc.).
 Be prepared to answer questions about the vehicle’s origin, ownership, and any modifications.

-• Pay Duties and Taxes: You will likely need to pay import duties and taxes on the vehicle.
-The rate depends on the vehicle’s value and type.
-You can use online tools or consult a customs broker to estimate these costs.
+• Pay Duties and Taxes: You will likely need to pay import duties and taxes on the vehicle (see the Costs Involved section below for current CBP rates).

 • Bond Requirement: For certain types of imports, or if you cannot immediately prove compliance, CBP might require you to post a bond.
 This is a financial guarantee that ensures you will meet all import requirements.